How to create simple, robust project plans

 - Conscientiously plan all project communication strategies

-The communication piece can’t be over-stated.
-Bernie Ferguson, a project leadership whiz here at Atlassian, starts communicating with stakeholders even in the earliest stages of a project.
-He says, “We use the Project Poster technique to build a shared understanding amongst team members and stakeholders.
+“We use the Project Poster technique to build a shared understanding amongst team members and stakeholders.
 What are we doing?
 What’s the value to customers and to the business?
 Why do we think this is the right solution?
-We get feedback on the answers to all these questions before anything hits the team’s roadmap.”
+We get feedback on the answers to all these questions before anything hits the team’s roadmap.” —Bernie Ferguson, Atlassian

 Step 3: Take off your rose-colored glasses and map out a timeline

-You can sketch out a timeline by asking other project managers how long similar projects took to plan.
-You can meet with teams you know you’ll be working with to understand how long certain tasks will take.
-If you have a project management tool, check the archives for old project schedules.
+Consider sketching out a timeline by asking other project managers how long similar projects took to plan.
+Meet with teams you’ll work with to understand how long specific project tasks will take.
+Use project management tools and search project archives for old project schedules.

-Then communicate, communicate, communicate.
-Let all concerned parties know the details.
-Because hey: wouldn’t you want to know?
-Simplified Gantt charts are a common and effective way of visualizing the timeline so it’s easy for everyone to understand.
+Emphasize the importance of communication by reiterating its significance.
+Keep all relevant parties informed about the project’s details because, after all, wouldn’t you want to be in the know?
+Simplified Gantt charts are an effective way of visualizing a project’s timeline so it’s easy for everyone to understand.

 As the project manager, it’s up to you to deliver the project plan (and, ultimately, the project).
 But this isn’t about you going off into a cubicle and writing the thing.
-As you develop the project plan, it’s absolutely critical that you keep all of the key stakeholders involved.
+As you develop the project plan, you must keep all key stakeholders involved.
 Stay in near-constant contact.
 You’ll find they’re excellent resources.

-At Atlassian, we use templates to reduce the overhead associated with the planning process and trigger the types of discussions essential to project-planning best practices.
-Project plan templates are an excellent way to get people to think about aspects of project management that they may not have considered before.
+At Atlassian, we use templates to reduce the overhead associated with the planning process and trigger discussions essential to project-planning best practices.
+Project plan templates are an excellent way to get people to think about aspects of project management that they may have yet to consider.

-Create a problem statement that puts down, in concrete terms, exactly what you’re trying to solve.
-Then develop a hypothesis that states what you think should happen as a result of your project.
-Next, sketch out an explanation of the background on the project and any data or insights that support it.
-And determine the metrics you will use to measure success – these will probably inform several areas of your plan.
+Create a problem statement that defines, in no uncertain terms, exactly what you’re trying to accomplish.
+Next, develop a hypothesis that states what you think should happen due to solving your problem.
+Then, provide a brief overview of the project’s context and any relevant data or insights that support it.
+Finally, establish the key metrics you will use to gauge the project’s success.
+These success metrics are likely to influence various aspects of your plan, shaping its direction and focus.

-All project plans include facts on budget, schedule, and scope.
-But a good plan also answers essential questions about your project, including:
+Nearly all project plans include details about budgets, project schedules, and scope.
+But a great plan also answers essential questions about your project, including:

-- Resources: What types of skills does it need and who’s available?
-What’s your budget?
+- Resources: What types of skills does the project demand?
+Who’s available?
+What’s our budget?

-- Risk: What should team members watch out for and what’s the process for logging and tracking risks?
+- Risk: What should team members watch out for?
+What’s the process for logging and tracking threats?

 - Reviews: How are you going to gather feedback before the project ships?